spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/25-vm-oversubscription.md

 # Overview

-Palette Virtual Machine Management utilizes oversubscription, also called overcommitment, to tune performance in your virtual environment.
-This allows administrators to oversubscribe the physical resources on a host in order to maximize the number of workloads that can run on a host.
+Palette Virtual Machine Management allows administrators to oversubscribe the physical resources on a host to maximize the number of active workloads.

 VM workloads typically have varying resource demands and peak utilization patterns.
 By oversubscribing resources, it is possible to allocate them flexibly and take advantage of the fact that not all VMs will require their maximum allocation simultaneously.